POLL-European Central Bank to raise deposit rate to 3.25% by mid-year

 By Jonathan Cable

-LONDON, Jan 23 (Reuters) - The European Central Bank will be more aggressive than previously thought in its tightening campaign, adding another 50 basis points to its deposit rate on Feb.
-2, as it continues its battle against rampant inflation, a Reuters poll found.
+Rate setters have failed to convince markets about their commitment to continue increasing borrowing costs to rein in inflation, evident in the poll, which showed the central bank would stop when the deposit rate reaches 3.25% next quarter.

+The latest poll findings come despite ECB President Christine Lagarde telling investors in Davos last week they should "revise their positions", adding weight to earlier comments from Dutch and Latvian policymakers.

-Although the euro zone's central bank has been raising rates at its fastest pace on record it has so far failed to bring inflation anywhere near its 2% target.
-Prices rose 9.2% in December on a year earlier, official data showed last week.
+Although the euro zone's central bank has been raising rates at its fastest pace on record, it has so far failed to bring inflation anywhere near its 2% target.
+Prices rose 9.2% in December from a year earlier, official data showed last week.

 The central bank will then add 25 basis points next quarter before pausing, giving a terminal rate in the current cycle of 3.25%, its highest since late 2008.
 In December's poll, the rate was put at 2.50% at end-March and was seen topping out at 2.75%.